-F. Visually inspect the female half quick disconnect to verify that the ball retaining sleeve is fully engaged, and that the ring retainer is secured by two lockwired screws so that the two ends of the retainer ring extend through the remaining two holes in the ring retainer.
-Verify that the lock ring is engaged in the safety groove immediately adjacent to the ball retaining sleeve.
+F. Visually inspect the female half quick disconnect to verify that the ball retaining sleeve is fully engaged.
+On Options 3 & 4 verify that the ring retainer is secured by two lockwired screws so that the two ends of the retainer ring extend through the remaining two holes in the ring retainer.
+Verify that the lock ring is engaged in the safety groove immediately adjacent to the ball-retaining sleeve.
+On Option 2 verify that the thumb latches are fully in the locked position.
+If Option X, Safety Clip is used verify that it is installed in the groove at the end of the sleeve to prevent the sleeve from moving to the unlocked position.